vault27/Foundation/ospf.md

 - Enable OSPF on required interfaces and specify area - on Nexus
 - Enable OSPF on loopback to announce it

+## OSPF packets

+OSPF packet consists of:

+- OSPF header
+- OSPF packet
+- OSPF LLS Data Block - ?

+There are 5 different types of OSPF packets:

+- 1 - Hello - discover and maintain neighbors.
+Are sent periodically via all interfaces to discover new neighbors and test existing
+- 2 - DBD - Database Description - summer of database, during first adjecency
+- 3 - LSR - Link State Request - request a portion of neighbors database
+- 4 - LSU - Link State Update - contains LSA - sent in direct response to LSR
+- 5 - Link State Acknowledgment - acknowledge of LSA

+### OSPF header

+OSPF header is included in any OSPF packet

+- Destination MAC: 01:00:5e:00:00:05 - all OSPF routers, 01:00:5e:00:00:06 - DRs
+- Destination IP: 224.0.0.5 - all OSPF routers, 224.0.0.6 - DRs
+- IP type: 89
+- Message type: Hello - 1
+- Router ID - unique within OSPF domain and processes
+- Area ID - 0.0.0.0 - The OSPF area that the OSPF interface belongs to.
+It is a 32-bit number that can be written in dotted-decimal format (0.0.1.0) or decimal (256)
+- Auth Data

+### Hello Packet

+OSPF routers periodically send Hello packets out OSPF enabled links every Hellolnterval

+- Network mask
+- Hello interval
+- Router priority
+- Dead interval
+- DR: interface address itself
+- BDR: 0.0.0.0
+- Options (e.g. stub flags, etc.)
+- Router IDs of other neighbors on the link - even if there are only 2 routers on the links, if R2 got Hello from R1, then it sends its own hello to R1 with R1's ID in this field > so R1 understands that R2 knows about him and 2-Way neighbor state is established

 ## Neighbor & Topology Discovery, Adjacency

 - OSPF uses Hello packets to discover neighbors on OSPF enabled attached links